mathspp/mathspp/pages/02.blog/using-uv-to-build-and-install-python-cli-apps/item.md

 ===

-# Using uv to build and install Python CLI apps

 I find myself writing Python scripts that automate certain parts of my work or life and then I want to turn them into commands in my system.
 This short tutorial will show you how I do that using uv.